 - 1. Riders (and leaders) will enter the arena counterclockwise at the walk.
 Riders will be asked to walk in both directions of the arena.
-In addition, riders may be asked to back.
-T - 2. he leader should not aid the rider.
+In addition, riders may be asked to back. - 2.
+The leader should not aid the rider.